Working at an Amazon Warehouse: What Is It Like Working for Amazon?

 - Make your rate.
 This is not as hard as some people make it out to be.

 - Keep a good attitude and being cordial to other employees.
 Don't buy into anything that creates a negative work environment.

 - Keep your complaints to yourself.

 Following those simple tips will get you the best chance of making it onto the Amazon payroll.

 The Peak Christmas Season and Overtime at Amazon

 Peak season starts a couple of months before Christmas.
 In my area of the country, the temporary service will start advertising that Amazon is hiring for the Christmas season to try to get the workforce bulked up for the rush.
 There will be a lot of new faces around the warehouse from about October until the middle of January.

 Closer to Christmas when orders are really pouring in, you will be hit with another day.
 In other words, you will be required to work 6, 10 hour days.
 This schedule does not last very long.
-Usually two to three weeks at the most before things start to calm back down and before you know it, you are back on your usual 4 day week.
+Usually, it's about two to three weeks at the most before things start to calm back down and before you know it, you are back on your usual four day week.

 20 hours of overtime on a paycheck is nothing to sneeze at and the money really comes in handy around the holidays.